 She listened at the window again as her father spoke to the man about keys and numbers of cottages and which cottages were empty.
 She wondered what her father had to do with incoming flights and keys and cottages.
 Then she collected the few glasses that were left and brought them inside, putting them beside the sink in the kitchen.
 She went to the bedroom without saying goodnight to either of her parents.
 Once upstairs, she was tempted to find Nuria, but decided instead that she would wait until the morning and ask her questions then.

 Colm Toíbín’s latest collection of essays is New Ways to Kill Your Mother: Writers and Their Families.
-His novel, The Testament of Mary, has just been published by Scribner.
+His novel Nora Webster is published by Emblem Editions.